asr319/ScoutOS/README.md

 To provision a new server, run the `setup_scoutos_server.sh` script on your Ubuntu-based host.
 The script installs Docker, clones this repository, configures Nginx with SSL, and sets up monitoring via Prometheus Node Exporter.

+## Configuring setup variables

+Before running the server setup script, open `setup_scoutos_server.sh` and adjust the values defined near the top of the file.
+Variables like `REPO_URL`, `DOMAIN` and `EMAIL` should be customized to match your environment.

 The `ScoutOS` folder now contains a FastAPI backend with a Docker-based deployment setup.
 Run `docker-compose up` inside that directory to start the development stack.

 The stack now includes a React dashboard served from the `frontend` container.
 Visit `http://localhost:3000` after running Docker Compose to see live metrics update over WebSockets.